Chocolate Caramel Cake

 - 1 ½ cups salted caramel sauce thick caramel sauce, homemade or store-bought.

 - 1 teaspoon vanilla bean paste

 - ½ cup salted caramel sauce thick caramel sauce, homemade or store-bought.

 - 4 cups icing sugar sifted

 For the Chocolate Cake

-Add the dry ingredients into a large mixing bowl and stir.
-Add the eggs, vanilla, oil and milk and stir together until combined.
+Add the dry ingredients into a large mixing bowl and whisk to combine.
+Add the eggs, vanilla, oil and milk and whisk together until just combined.

-Carefully add the boiling water and stir slowly until the water is completely incorporated into the mixture.
+Carefully add the boiling water and whisk slowly until the water is completely incorporated into the mixture.

 Transfer cakes to a wire rack and allow to cool completely.

 Stir the melted butter, vanilla and caramel sauce together with the cocoa.
 Stir with a wooden spoon until combined.